On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Introduction

 In particular, if $X$ is a primitive symplectic variety, any $\Q$-Cartier effective divisor has a unique $q_X$-Zariski decomposition with respect to the Beauville-Bogomolov-Fujiki quadratic form $q_X$. \end{thm} The sheaves $\mathcal O_X(kP(D))$ and $\mathcal O_X(kD)$ above are the rank one reflexive sheaves associated to the Weil divisors $kP(D)$ and $kD$ (see Section \ref{ss:refl} for further details on Weil divisors and reflexive sheaves).

-Our proof consists of two steps.
-First, along the lines of Bauer's approach \cite{Bauer} to the Zariski decomposition for surfaces, we show in Theorem \ref{thm:q-Zar} that in order to have a Zariski-type decomposition on a compact K\"ahler space it is sufficient to have a quadratic form on the second cohomology group (or on the divisor class group) that behaves like an intersection product, i.e., the intersection of two distinct prime divisors is always non-negative.
-Let us mention that, after the completion of our proof, we discovered that this had already been observed in \cite{Baueretal}.
-Then we prove that on any K\"ahler variety $X$ with symplectic singularities the quadratic form $q_{X,\sigma}$ introduced above behaves like an intersection product, see Theorem \ref{thm:gen}.
-Even if one wants to deal only with $\Q$-Cartier divisors, without further hypotheses these may a priori have non $\Q$-Cartier irreducible components.
-Our approach to the Bucksom-Zariski decomposition requires to evaluate the quadratic form on those components.
-This is a technical difficulty that we can circumvent but it renders the proof more involuted.
+Our proof goes along the lines of Bauer's approach \cite{Bauer} to the Zariski decomposition for surfaces.
+As observed in \cite{Baueretal}, in order to have a Zariski-type decomposition on a compact K\"ahler variety it is sufficient to have a quadratic form on the second cohomology group (or on the divisor class group) that behaves like an intersection product, i.e., the intersection of two distinct prime divisors is always non-negative.
+It is hence enough to prove that on any compact K\"ahler variety $X$ with symplectic singularities the quadratic form $q_{X,\sigma}$ introduced above behaves like an intersection product, see Theorem \ref{thm:gen}.
+Even if one wants to deal only with $\Q$-Cartier divisors, without further hypotheses these may a priori have non-$\Q$-Cartier irreducible components.
+Our approach to the Boucksom-Zariski decomposition requires to evaluate the quadratic form on those components.
+This is a technical difficulty that we can circumvent, but it renders the proof more involuted.